jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 There are two environments where the ``jupyterhub`` package is installed:

 #.
-The *hub environment*: which is where the JupyterHub server process
+The *hub environment*: Which is where the JupyterHub server process
    runs.
 This is started with the ``jupyterhub`` command, and is what people generally think of as JupyterHub.